shadrachchuks/the-right-price/README.md

-TH RIGHT PRICE.....
+# The Price is Right

+## Problem brief

-Pick number
+1. Pick a number
-Submit guesses
+1. Submit guesses
-Reveal the number
+1. Reveal the number
-Reveal the winning guess
+1. Reveal the winning guess

-User(s) interface(s)
+## User(s) interface(s)

-Price Setter(P)
+### Price Setter(P)

-Sets the price to be guessed.
+- Sets the price to be guessed.
-Sets duration of game.
+- Sets duration of game.
-Set the wager.
+- Set the wager.
-Reveals the winning guess.
+- Reveals the winning guess.
-Who won?
+- Who won?

-Guessers(G)
+### Guessers(G)

-Make a guess.
+- Make a guess.
-If deadline not passed (game on).
+- If deadline not passed (game on).
-Submit the guess.
+- Submit the guess.
-Winners are funded.
+- Winners are funded.
-Losers lose wager.
+- Losers lose wager.